 - Lachlan Star – Advising on the acquisition of coal assets in South Africa.

-- South African broadcaster – Advising in the sale of its interests in western and central Europe and the acquisition of interests in Africa, the Middle East, and the Eastern Mediterranean.
+- South African broadcaster – Advising on the sale of its interests in western and central Europe, as well as on the acquisition of interests in Africa, the Middle East, and the Eastern Mediterranean.

-- Frankfurt-listed company – Advising with investments in sub-Saharan Africa on the planned acquisition of a share in an Equatorial Guinean company.
+- Frankfurt-listed company – Advising this company with investments in Sub-Saharan Africa on the planned acquisition of a share in an Equatorial Guineacompany.